ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

   regular documents.

 * **Revisions Compression**
-   * The compression of individual fields is enabled as for regular documents: any text field of more than 128 bytes is compressed.
+   * individual fields are compressed as they are compressed in regular documents: any text field of more than 128 bytes is compressed.
    * Revisions are compressed by default.
      Learn [here](../../server/configuration/database-configuration#databases.compression.compressrevisionsdefault)